leonaardobm/Arduin/README.md

-# Arduin
+# Arduino
-Repo for some Arduin codes
+Repo for some Arduino codes